whiteswift/pomodoro-pwa/README.md

 ## What is Pomodoro?

 Forces you to work in 25 minute, 5 minute break cycles so that you can keep your concentration for longer periods of time.

-(Tl:dr: A glorified egg timer)
+Tl:dr: a glorified egg timer

 ![alt tag](https://raw.githubusercontent.com/whiteswift/pomodoro-pwa/master/assets/wallpaper.png)

 ## Usage

-1. `npm install`

-2. `npm start`

-3. Navigate to `127.0.0.1:8080`
+1. Navigate to index.html

 ## Licence